 Discover Career Opportunities

 According to statistics by Raconteur, by 2025, the world will produce upwards of 463 exabytes of data each day.
-While data storage capacity is expanding at a rate of nearly 20% each year, today, only a fraction of the data collected is effectively used.
+While data storage capacity is expanding at nearly 20% each year, today, only a fraction of the data collected is effectively used.

-At the same time, enterprises are becoming increasingly more aware of the importance of leveraging this information and using it for business purposes.
-That is why Data Science Jobs are growing at an unprecedented rate and have been constantly ranking among the top-3 of Glassdoor’s 50 Best Jobs in America
+At the same time, enterprises are becoming increasingly more aware of the importance of leveraging and using this information for business purposes.
+That is why data science jobs are growing unprecedentedly and have been constantly ranking among the top 3 of Glassdoor’s 50 Best Jobs in America

 Explore Possible Pathways – And Set Your Expectations